-There are 230 sustainability labels and 100 green energy labels in the EU, with vastly different levels of transparency PANDORA'S PRICE BOX Sometimes, a seemingly innocent question can unwittingly open a Pandora's box of complexity and turmoil.
+PANDORA'S PRICE BOX Sometimes, a seemingly innocent question can unwittingly open a Pandora's box of complexity and turmoil.
 Our position has never been an all-out opposition to certification.
 But, we've recognized the need for a more radical approach to genuinely uplift the myriad of impoverished farmers.
-Yet, it's simple to voice a simple "no" - what comes next holds true weight As the demand for more sustainable business practices gains traction among a growing army of conscientious consumers, certain corporations seem to be tempted to unleash a flood of vague, misleading, or baseless claims about their products' impact, all in pursuit of higher sales and profits.
-While a more thorough stand on this topic awaits in the section "certification and legislation," we like to navigate you through a set of pricing concepts relevant to the coffee sector.
-Our hope is that. together with your active engagement, we can forge a standardized benchmark, ultimately digging up the right answers to this labyrinthine query.
-OICONOMY PRICE: THE PRICE THAT PREVENTS ALL NEGATIVE EXTERNALITIES IN THE SUPPLY CHAIN OF A PRODUCT LIRP: THE PRICE THAT COULD LEAD TO A LIVING INCOME BASED ON COST OF PRODUCTION AND DECENT LIVING COST, ITS ABOUT ECONOMIC AND SOCIAL SUSTAINABILITY.
+Yet, it's simple to voice a simple "no" - what comes next holds true weight.
+As the demand for more sustainable business practices gains traction among a growing army of consious consumers, certain corporations seem to be tempted to unleash a flood of vague, misleading, or baseless claims about their products' impact, all in pursuit of higher sales and profits.
+While a more thorough stand on this topic awaits in the section "certification and legislation." we like to navigate you through a set of pricing concepts relevant to the coffee sector.
+Our hope is that, together with your active engagement, we can forge a standardized benchmark, ultimately digging up the right answers to this labyrinthine query.
+OICONOMY PRICE: THE PRICE THAT PREVENTS ALL NEGATIVE EXTERNALITIES IN THE SUPPLY CHAIN OF A PRODUCT.
+18 LIRP: THE PRICE THAT COULD LEAD TO A LIVING INCOME BASED ON COST OF PRODUCTION AND DECENT LIVING COST.
+ITS ABOUT ECONOMIC AND SOCIAL SUSTAINABILITY.
 TRUE PRICE: THIS IS THE MARKET PRICE PLUS CONSUMERS ARE ASKED TO PAY SOMETHING EXTRA FOR THE TRUE SOCIAL AND ENVIRONMENTAL COST, THE PROCEEDS ARE GIVEN TO CERTIFICATION ORGANIZATIONS.
-PRODUCTION PRICE: PRICE BASED ON ACTUAL COST OF PRODUCTION SINCE THE FEFECT OF PRICE PREMIUM ARE OFTEN REDUCED BY THE INCREASE IN COST TO ACHIEVE THESE PREMIUMS.

-ALTERNATIVE PRICE: SOME LUCKY FARMERS WITH MARKET ACCESS GET A PRICE PREMIUM (DIFFERENTIAL) FOR QUALITY AND/OR CERTIFICATION SET BETWEEN TRADER AND FARMERS - DIRECT TRADE MINIMUM PRICE: FAIRTRADE IS AN ALTERNATIVE TO THE C-MARKET BY SETTING A MINIMUM PRICE, REA AND ORGANIC CERTIFICATIONS LEAVES IT UP TO ALTERNATIVE PRICE SETTING C LEVEL PRICE: MOST FARMERS DEPEND ON THIS COMMODITY PRICE SET BY SUPLY, DEMAND ANDSPECULATION ON THE NEW YORK COMMODITY EXCHANGE.
-THERE IS NO RELATION WITH THE REAL COST TO PRODUCE COFFEE FOB PRICE: FOR STAND FOR FREIGHT ON BOARD.
-THE PRICE CAI CUI ATED BY TRADERS, COOP'S, CHERRY PROCESSORS AND MIDDLEMEN ALL MADE THEIR SHARE.
-ON AVERAGE 70% REACHES THE FARMER.
-FARMGATE PRICE: THE MONEY THAT ENDS IN THE POCKET OF A SMALLHOLDER FAMER WHO MOST OFTEN DON'T SELL GREEN COFFEE.
-THAT BOSTERS USE, BUT RED CHERRIES TO A COOP OR COFFEE MILL.
+PRODUCTION PRICE: PRICE BASED ON ACTUAL COST OF PRODUCTION SINCE THE EFFECT OF PRICE PREMIUM ARE OFTEN REDUCED BY THE INCREASE IN COST TO ACHIEVE THESE PREMIUMS.
+ALTERNATIVE PRICE: SOME LUCKY FABMERS WITH MARKET ACCESS GET A PRICE PREMIUM (DIFFERENTIAL) FOR QUALITY AND/OR CERTIFICATION SET BETWEEN TRADER AND FARMERS - DIRECT TRADE MINIMUM PRICE: FAIRTRADE IS AN ALTERNATIVE TO THE C-MARKET BY SETTING A MINIMUM PRICE, RFA AND ORGANIC CERTIFICATIONS LEAVES IT UP TO ALTERNATIVE PRICE SETTING C LEVEL PRICE: MOST FARMERS DEPEND ON THIS COMMODITY PRICE20 SET BY SUPLY, DEMAND AND SPECULATION ON THE NEW YORK COMMODITY EXCHANGE.
+THERE IS NO RELATION WITH THE REAL COST TO PRODUCE COFFEE FOB PRICE: FOB STAND FOR FREIGHT ON BOARD.
+THE PRICE CALCULATED BY TRADERS.
+COOP'S, CHERRY PROCESSORS AND MIDDLEMEN ALL MADE THEIR SHARE.
+ON AVERAGE 70% REACHES THE FARMER FARMGATE PRICE: THE MONEY THAT ENDS IN THE POCKET OF A SMALLHOLDER FAMER WHO MOST OFTEN DONT SELL GREEN COFFE THAT ROSTERS USE.
+BUT RED CHERRIES TO A COOP OR COFFEE MILL.

 IMPACT EXPLAINED LIVING INCOME REFERENCE PRICE decent standard of living should not be the outcome of a do-goodnick impact program.
 It's a basic human right for all of us!
-That's why we have placed a living income in the center of our holistic FairChain. farming roadmap.
+That's why we have placed a living income in the center of our holistic FairChain farming roadmap.
 The last year we have been working with the FairChain Foundation to adopt and adapt the Fairtrade initiated concept of a Living Income Reference Price: "A Living Income Reference Price indicates the price needed for a typical farmer household with a viable farm size and a sustainable productivity level to make a living income from the sales of their crop.
-The model is derived from the universal human right for everyone who works to a iust and favorable remuneration, ensuring an existence worthy of human dignity.
+The model is derived from the universal human right for everyone who works to a

+FARMERS just and favorable remuneration, ensuring an existence worthy of human dignity.
 Hence, a full-time farmer should be able to make a living income from their farm revenues."
 PLEASE DOWNLOAD THE LIRP WHITEPAPERS FOR ALL OUR SOURCING REGIONS FROM